fancypantalons/jekyll-library/README.md

 ## Pre-requisites

-This plugin makes use of the `fetch-ebook-metadata` tool that ships with [Calibre](https://calibre-ebook.com/).
+This plugin makes use of the `calibredb` tool that ships with [Calibre](https://calibre-ebook.com/).
 This tool must be available and in the path of the shell that is executing the Jekyll build.
+Naturally, your Calibre database must also have records for the books you're referencing in your posts.

 ## Installation